Eanix-Net/ssh-action/README.md

 3. **Use the principle of least privilege** - create dedicated deployment users with minimal required permissions.

 4. **Consider using SSH keys** instead of passwords for enhanced security (this action currently supports password authentication).

+5. **Environment Variables Security**:
+   - Always use GitHub Secrets for sensitive environment variables
+   - Never expose secrets in plain text in the `envs` parameter
+   - Use the format: `envs: 'PUBLIC_VAR=value,SECRET_VAR=${{ secrets.SECRET_VAR }}'`
+   - Environment variable names are validated to prevent injection attacks
+   - Values are properly escaped to handle special characters safely

 ## Error Handling